Robert Irving III

 Robert Irving III (born October 27, 1953) is an American pianist, composer, arranger and music educator.

-A native of Chicago, Irving was one of a group of young Chicago musicians that in the late '70s and early '80s formed the nucleus of Miles Davis' recording and touring bands.
-Irving left the Davis band in 1989, and has gone on to a prolific career as touring musician, composer, arranger, producer, educator and interdisciplinary artist.
+A native of Chicago, Irving was one of a group of young Chicago musicians that, in the late '70s and early '80s, formed the nucleus of Miles Davis' recording and touring bands.
+Irving left the Davis band in 1989, and has gone on to a prolific career as a touring musician, composer, arranger, producer, educator and interdisciplinary artist.
 Irving resumed his career as a recording artist under his own name with the 2007 release of New Momentum and more recently with the release of "Our Space In Time" by Robert Irving III Generations (featuring students Irving mentored through the Jazz Institute of Chicago Jazz Links program).

 Early background

-Irving's first musical instrument was the bugle, followed by a range of brass instruments including cornet, French horn, and valve trombone.
+Irving's first musical instrument was the bugle, followed by a range of brass instruments, including cornet, French horn, and valve trombone.
 While he was a brass player, Irving also studied piano to further his knowledge of musical theory.

 Irving's family moved to North Carolina in 1969 and remained there until 1978.
 While in North Carolina, Irving continued his studies in musical theory, played trombone in concert bands, keyboards for pop/funk and fusion bands, and organ and piano for gospel groups.
-Hammond organ and keyboards became his primary instruments.
+The Hammond organ and keyboards became his primary instruments.

 After returning to Chicago in 1978, Irving connected with a number of young musicians, including Vince Wilburn Jr. and Darryl Jones who would later join him in the Miles Davis band.
 These musicians formed a series of bands, including Data and AL7.
 In 1979, AL7 was invited by arranger/producer Tom Tom 84 to record some demo tapes for Maurice White (of Earth, Wind, & Fire).

 The Miles Davis connection

 In 1980, an Irving composition entitled Space was played for Wilburn's uncle, Miles Davis.
 Space captured Davis' interest, and led to Irving, Wilburn and their band being invited to New York for Davis' first recording sessions in several years.

 The fruits of these sessions were included on the 1981 album, The Man with the Horn, the first recording Davis had released in six years.
 The title track, The Man With the Horn, was co-written and arranged by Irving, who also co-wrote and arranged another track titled Shout.

-Returning to Chicago, Irving continued his composing, arranging, and producing; notably, working on albums for Ramsey Lewis (1981 and 1982), Randy Hall, and others.
+Returning to Chicago, Irving continued his composing, arranging, and producing; notably working on albums for Ramsey Lewis (1981 and 1982), Randy Hall, and others.

-Also, in 1982 Irving became musical director and pianist for the Kuumba Theater production of The Little Dreamer… a Nite in the Life of Bessie Smith and studied stride-piano with the legendary Little Brother Montgomery, who had composed music for the show.
+Also, in 1982, Irving became musical director and pianist for the Kuumba Theater production of The Little Dreamer… a Nite in the Life of Bessie Smith and studied stride-piano with the legendary Little Brother Montgomery, who had composed music for the show.

-Then, in 1983 Davis invited Irving to once again return to work with him as composer, arranger and co-producer.
+Then, in 1983, Davis invited Irving to once again return to work with him as composer, arranger and co-producer.